 With its plot set both before and after the Georgia Flu pandemic, Station Eleven depicts both pre-collapse civilization as it was and that same civilization as it is remembered by characters who have survived.
 Through these characters, and the different way they experience and respond to their memories, the novel engages in a nuanced exploration of memory itself.
-Through Kristen alone, for instance, the novel shows how memory can be a comfort and source of hope, as Kristen seeks out books and gossip magazines in abandoned homes in order to spark memories of people and the world she used to know to keep her vision of that world alive.
+Through Kirsten alone, for instance, the novel shows how memory can be a comfort and source of hope, as Kirsten seeks out books and gossip magazines in abandoned homes in order to spark memories of people and the world she used to know to keep her vision of that world alive.
 At the same time, the fact that Kristin even needs such “reminders” speaks to how easily memories can slip away and be lost, and how the sense of losing one’s memories can be a source of terrible anxiety.

-And yet, further complicating things, the novel also shows how lost memories can be a blessing: Kristen regards her inability to remember any of Year One after the collapse as a gift, an escape from otherwise unbearable trauma.
+And yet, further complicating things, the novel also shows how lost memories can be a blessing: Kirsten regards her inability to remember any of Year One after the collapse as a gift, an escape from otherwise unbearable trauma.
 The novel also shows how memories of trauma can impact people.
 For instance, Tyler’s polygamy as the Prophet bears a sort of resemblance to his own father Arthur’s wife-hopping in pre-collapse days – wife-hopping that resulted in Arthur leaving Tyler and his mother – and seems to suggest that Tyler is in some sense re-enacting those memories in a twisted way that puts him in the position of power.
 The novel also shows that even good memories can be painful or damaging, as those who best remember civilization before the collapse often miss it most after.
 Through character after character, the novel shows how memories – both good and bad – can influence a person’s behavior and identity.

 But it’s not just individuals who have to navigate memory in the novel.
 Mandel also explores what might be described as communal memory.
 Among the survivors, there are those who remember the pre-collapse world very well, those who are younger and remember it indistinctly, and those who were either so young when the collapse occurred or who were born post-collapse and therefore can only know of the pre-collapse from what they are told.
 Put another way, this last group only knows of the world before based on what other people remember and choose to tell them.
 Communal memory, then, has an element of choice to it, and the novel portrays different communities making different choices.
 Some towns decide to tell their children almost nothing about the pre-collapse world in the hopes of protecting their children from the pain of having lost out on that old world.
 In contrast, other characters see preserving memory of the past as critical.
 The Traveling Symphony can be seen as preserving memories of the past by performing their art.
 Clark preserves memory of the past with his Museum of Civilization.